CA-Application-Performance-Management/aws-cloud-monitoring/cloudwatch/streaming/custommetrics/glue/go/README.md

 1.  **Package the executable**:

 *  Zip the generated bootstrap file.

-1.  **Upload the zip package** to your AWS Lambda function.
+*  **Upload the zip package** to your AWS Lambda function.

+**Note:** Please ensure to change the AWS Lambda function timeout to 30 seconds (default is 15 seconds) to ensure sufficient execution time.

 Steps to Trigger Lambda Using EventBridge